pallets/jinja/docs/templates.rst

 .. versionadded:: 2.4

-If the application enables the :ref:`autoescape-extension`, one can activate and deactivate the autoescaping from within the templates.
+If the application enables the :ref:`autoescape-extension`, one can activate and deactivate the auto escaping from within the templates.

 Example::

     {% autoescape true %}
-        Autoescaping is active within this block
+        Auto escaping is active within this block
     {% endautoescape %}

     {% autoescape false %}
-        Autoescaping is inactive within this block
+        Auto escaping is inactive within this block
     {% endautoescape %}

 After an `endautoescape` the behavior is reverted to what it was before.